"You move and give me the seat, woman." "Or what? You'll bite me?" EmxB

 "Where are we going, Mr. Cullen?"
 Mr. Banner paused in his lecture.

-"To the little boys' room," I growled, pulling myself to my towering six and over height.
+"To the little boys' room," I growled, pulling myself to my towering six-three height.

-Finding Edward's classroom wasn't hard; he, like everyone else, had a scent – spearmint –that I could track from the cafeteria although sometimes it was masked by Rose's eponymous fragrance.
+Finding Edward's classroom wasn't hard; he, like everyone else, had a scent that I could track although sometimes it was masked by Rose's eponymous fragrance.

 "C'mon, kid," I boomed.
 "Let's go."